 When grains are sprouted, enzymes are created that aid digestion.
 Complex sugars are also broken down and as a result, painful intestinal gases and potent carcinogens and enzyme inhibitors are neutralized.
-This is especially beneficial for those people with intolerance to wheat as they often discover that they can digest sprouted grains without any problem.
+This is especially beneficial for those people with intolerance to wheat as they often discover that they can digest sprouted grains without any problem (this may not apply to those with celiac disease).
 Grains are normally digested as starches using pancreatic enzymes but when grains are sprouted the starch molecules are changed into vegetable sugars which the body then digests as a vegetable.

 According to research done by the University of Minnesota, sprouting increases the total nutrient density.

 These studies also demonstrated a significant increase in various enzymes including amylase, lipase and Protease.